 Fred Chang, director of SMU’s Darwin Deason Institute for Cyber Security and former director of research for the National Security Agency, was recently elected to the prestigious National Academy of Engineering.
 The recognition highlights SMU’s important research to help advance the science of cyber security and dedication to training a workforce of skilled cyber defenders.

 SMU brings distinguished speakers to the Hilltop through premier programs, including the Tate Lecture Series.
-Recent speakers on campus have included Condoleezza Rice, Ken Burns, Scott Kelly and Brandon Stanton.
+Recent speakers on campus have included Indra Nooyi, Ken Burns, Scott Kelly and Jeff Bridges.

 SHAPING NATIONAL CONVERSATIONS